 Step 1: Preparing the Vegetables

-Start by heating a skillet over medium heat.
-Add a tablespoon of cooking oil or butter and sauté the sliced onions until they become translucent, about 5 minutes.
-If using, toss in the sliced bell peppers and cook for an additional 3-4 minutes until softened.
-Remove vegetables from the skillet and set aside.
+Heat a skillet over medium.
+Add a tablespoon of oil or butter and sauted onions till they look clear, about 5 minutes.
+If you want peppers, toss them in and cook 3–4 more minutes.
+Take veggies out and set aside.

 Step 2: Cooking the Ground Beef

-In the same skillet, add ground beef, seasoning it with salt and pepper.
-Break it apart with a spatula, cooking it until browned and fully cooked, approximately 7-10 minutes.
-Drain any excess fat if necessary.
+In the same pan add the ground beef, season with salt and pepper.
+Break it up with a spatula and cook till its browned, around 7–10 minutes.
+Drain extra fat if there’s too much.

 Step 3: Combining Ingredients